Anders429/gba_test/README.md

-# gba_test_runner
+# gba_test
-An emulator-agnostic test runner for the Game Boy Advance.
+Unit testing framework for the Game Boy Advance.

 Currently a work-in-progress.